 On YouTube, you can make money from ads on a CPM, CPV, and CPC basis.
 With cost per impression (CPM), a typical YouTuber makes $7.60 per 1,000 views.

 Nonetheless, by Google policy, creators get 55% of earnings accrued from advertisements while Google keeps 45%.

 You can also sell sponsored product placements in your videos.
-Here YouTubers make money by selling either short mentions or longer product recommendations on brands looking for exposure.
+Here YouTubers make money by selling either short mentions or more extended product recommendations on brands looking for exposure.

-However, if you have been able to build a measurable following on your channel, brands will pay you ranging from $20 to $50 for every thousand views they get on your channel.
+However, if you have been able to build a measurable following on your channel, brands will pay you.
+This price may range from $20 to $50 for every thousand views they get on your channel.
 So if for example, their video on your channel hits a million views, you can be dancing to the bank with anywhere from $20,000 to $50,000.
-This is a better form of monetization if you aren’t generating millions of views.
+This strategy is a better way to monetize when you aren’t generating millions of views.

 How Much Money Do YouTubers Make?